GianMicheleBravo/3D-extinciton-map-software-for-astronomy/README.md

 The advantages of the larger maps is that more stars are contained within them.
 The disadvantage is that precision is reduced and error is increased.

-## POSSIBLE ERRORS:
+# POSSIBLE ERRORS:

 Apart from errors given by in-built functions of the package, custom errors that can be received are:
+## OUT_OF_BOUNDS_ERROR:
-OUT_OF_BOUNDS_ERROR: the position of the star is outside of the extinction map used.
+The position of the star (or of the observer) is outside of the extinction map used.
+The only solution to this problem is finding a new map that contains both.